kpunderwood6/ScreenZone_Summary/README.md

 ### Marketing Strategy

-+ Prioritize developing other marketing channels to attract and reduce current overreliance on direct marketing.
++ Prioritize developing other marketing channels to attract new customers and reduce current overreliance on direct marketing.
-	* Prioritize investment in targeted email campaigns and align them with seasonal trends to capitalize on back-to-school and holiday season peak sales.
+	* Prioritize investment in targeted email campaigns aligning with seasonal trends to capitalize on back-to-school and holiday season peak sales.
-	* Strengthen current affiliate partnerships and develop more partnerships.
-The short customer acquisition journey discovered within the affiliate marketing channel demonstrated potential for further success.
+	* Strengthen current affiliate partnerships and prioritize developing additional partnerships.
+The short customer acquisition journey discovered within the affiliate marketing channel demonstrates potential for further success.
 	* Invest in further developing social media strategies due to their low performance.
 + Explore region specific targeted marketing across regions prioritizing APAC and LATAM.
 	* APAC has untapped potential considering its high AOV.
 	* LATAM has the greatest potential for increased sales.
-+ Since 17% of customers ordered through the mobile app, an opportunity exists for increased marketing with notifications for discounts, app specific promotional deals, and advertising the loyalty program is important.
++ Since 17% of customers ordered through the mobile app, an opportunity exists for increased marketing with notifications for discounts, app specific promotional deals, and advertising the loyalty program.

 ### Products